Intra-day update: rupee remains largely stable against US dollar

 - Currency hovers at 278-279 level in inter-bank market

-The Pakistani rupee remained largely unchanged against the US dollar during the opening hours of trading in the inter-bank market on Monday.
+The Pakistani rupee remained largely unchanged against the US dollar, depreciating 0.01% during the opening hours of trading in the inter-bank market on Thursday.

 In recent weeks, the domestic currency has largely been around 277-278 against the dollar as Pakistan moves forward with its plan to win a longer and longer International Monetary Fund (IMF) bailout programme.